Mamata's plight same as that of defeated player: Nadda | Politics

 He also said that the TMC dispensation has failed to maintain law and order in Bengal.

-''Mamata Banerjee's politics of extortion, appeasement, her dictatorial nature, and the cut-money (bribery) culture institutionalised by her party has ruined the state,'' Nadda added.
+''Mamata Banerjee's politics of extortion, appeasement, her dictatorial nature, and the cut-money (bribery) culture institutionalised by her party have ruined the state,'' Nadda added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)